Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 ## Revert a commit

-As you work on the cat website design, you decide to make the background a little darker:
+As you work on the Web site design, you decide to make the background a little darker:

 ```
 $ echo body '{ background-color:  #C0C0C0; }' > assets/site.css